glassoctopus/StringTheory/README.md

 Make Posts and string to others.
 Have a conversation.
 Do I have time to make it vuisually intresting?

-only stipulation, all edits are visible. no deletion, ever.
-Internet is more permanent than we take for granted.
+With Only one stipulation, all edits are visible.
+No deletion, ever.
+The internet is more permanent than we take for granted.

-My overall concept is creating a way that anyone can see anyone's posts, no friends or likes, just the history of humans interacting.

-Ideally I will be able to create a “canvas” not and actual html canvas, that will have visibility to all user’s posts, by panning around the scene (no scroll bars.)
-Just javascript code to right (or left) click and grab the screen and move it like a figma or db diagram.

 See the deployed App on netlify, please make a user profile and a posts. https://stringtheorys.netlify.app